 I am an enthusiastic user of the ProfCast software for recording lectures in sync with their slide presentations.
 You can see examples at CO524, an introductory course on programming language technology.
 If you are trying these out, it's best to ignore the first; I was just getting used to the microphone on my PowerBook.

 A student from the course says "I'm finding during revision that the recordings are immensely useful, if I come across a topic that isn't well explained in the slides or my notes it's great to be able to listen back to your explanations with the slides on screen and write new notes for revision purposes."

 Other researchOther research that I have been involved with recently includes work in refactoring, reasoning with diagrams, computer algebra, verification and constructive type theory:

 What do I do when I am not working?
 I enjoy cooking, cycling and jogging (I used to call it running).
-Most of all I enjoy walking, and recently have walked the Stevenson trail and in the Harz mountains.
+I rode the London 100 in 2016, with a ride time of 6:30.
+Most of all I enjoy walking, and, for example, have walked the Stevenson trail and in the Harz mountains.